Homesite Home Insurance Review

 Schedule an Inspection

-Wait for a Homesite claims adjuster to contact you and schedule an inspection appointment.
-Walk through the damaged areas with the adjuster to ensure nothing gets overlooked.
+A Homesite claims adjuster will contact you to schedule an inspection.
+Walk through the damaged areas with the adjuster.
+Nothing gets overlooked.

 4. 4